TimDirks/FormKit-Hydration-HMR/README.md

-# Nuxt 3 Minimal Starter
+# FormKit Nuxt Recursive warning

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+A reproducible example to get the `Maximum recursive updates exceeded in component <FormKitSchema>` warning from Vue.

 ## Setup